 Although Belviq may be easily absorbed, it’s not appropriate for all patients.
 There are life-threatening contraindications for some patients.
 Patients should let their doctors know if they are pregnant, lactating, taking antidepressants or have diabetes, heart failure, a heart valve disorder, sickle cell anemia, kidney or liver disease, leukemia or myeloma, or a physical deformity of the penis.

 Since Belviq is able to activate the body’s serotonin receptors, it may be addictive, and therefore the potential for abuse of Belviq exists.
-Because of the potential for abuse, Belviq is classified as a controlled substance, and is only available by prescription.
-Patients with a prescription should have no trouble finding Belviq, as it can be found in most pharmacies.
-For a non-prescription Phen375 could be a possible option.
+Because of the potential for abuse, Belviq is classified as a controlled substance, and is only available by prescription and only in the United States.
+Not available in Australia as of writing this, so the best bet for us Aussies still remains – OTC PhenQ, available without prescription.

 It’s important to consider that the longest clinical trial lasted only two years, and therefore it’s unclear what the long-term effects Belviq might have.